spectre102394/ServiceWeapon/README.md

 All forms are available at the start.

+* grip: powerful semi-automatic pistol
+* spin: burst-firing gun with high recoil and short effective range
+* shatter: shoots a handful of pellets akin to a shotgun
+* pierce: armor-piercing form with a very long range
+* charge: explosive-slug launcher
+  * I was unable to make it into the game's charging multishot, so it fires one explosive charge per shot

 Aside from the five forms from the game, I took it upon myself to add one more, called Bright: a medium-range laser weapon.
 It seemed appropriate for the setting.

 ## Loading It